 Turn on and test federated authentication in Apple School Manager

-After you’ve completed a successful administrator account sign-in and the user name conflict check is complete, you can turn on and test federated authentication.
+After you have completed a successful administrator account sign-in and the username conflict check is complete, you can turn on and test federated authentication.

 Important: The federated authentication test also changes your default Managed Apple ID format.
 New accounts created in your Student Information System (SIS) or uploaded using Secure File Transfer Protocol (SFTP) use the new Managed Apple ID format.

 Turn on federated authentication

 In Apple School Manager , sign in with an account that has the role of Administrator, Site Manager or People Manager.

 Click Settings at the bottom of the sidebar, then click Accounts below Institution Settings.

 Click Edit in the Federated Authentication section, then turn on federated authentication for the domains that have been successfully added to Apple School Manager.

 It may take a while to update all accounts.